callgenix/claude-metrics-dashboard/README.md

 Claude already exposes usage information through its interface, but I wanted a faster and more visual “control panel” I could leave open on a second monitor during long work sessions.

-The project also became a practical learning exercise around two MCP capabilities:
+The project also became a practical learning exercise around:

-* Filesystem access
+* MCP filesystem access
+* browser automation
+* local HTML updates
+* and Claude Desktop architecture

+Most of this was built through experimentation, trial-and-error, documentation reading, and occasionally racking my brain for hours trying to understand why something was not working.

+---

+# Quick Setup (Experienced Users)

+If you already:

+* use Node.js,
+* understand command-line basics,
+* and are familiar with Claude Desktop,

+you can probably complete the setup in under 10 minutes.

+High-level flow:

+1. Install Node.js
+2. Install Claude Desktop
-* Browser interaction through the Claude Chrome extension
+3. Install Claude Chrome Extension

-Together, these capabilities reveal a much broader picture of what the Claude ecosystem can do outside the traditional chat interface.
+4. Configure `claude_desktop_config.json`
+5. Restart Claude Desktop
+6. Ask Claude to refresh the dashboard

+Detailed beginner-friendly instructions continue below.

 ---